ericjjohnson2/CryptoClustering/README.md

 ## Data Source

-The dataset employed in this project originates from the cryptocurrency market data, provided during my participation in a data analytics bootcamp, the [source](https://git.bootcampcontent.com/University-of-Minnesota) is however restricted.
+The dataset employed in this project originates from the cryptocurrency market data, provided during my participation in a data analytics bootcamp.
+Here is the [source](https://git.bootcampcontent.com/University-of-Minnesota).

 ## Techniques